1Password/solutions/migration/README.md

 ### [/lastpass](./lastpass/)
 This directory contains a script that offers a variety of ways to import data from LastPass to 1Password.

-We strongly encourage you to use the LastPass import too included with 1Password for macOS, Windows, and Linux.
+We strongly encourage you to use the LastPass import tool included with 1Password for macOS, Windows, and Linux.
 If you are migrating from LastPass, read more about our LastPass importer here: <https://support.1password.com/import-lastpass/>

 However, this script may be helpful in certain scenarios, or as a demonstration of the capabilities of the [1Password CLI](https://developer.1password.com/docs/cli).